Back Up and Restore of SQL Server Databases

 Performing a backup operation has minimal effect on transactions that are running; therefore, backup operations can be run during regular operations.
 You can perform a SQL Server backup with minimal effect on production workloads.

 For information about concurrency restrictions during backup, see Backup Overview (SQL Server).

 After you decide what types of backups you require and how frequently you have to perform each type, we recommend that you schedule regular backups as part of a database maintenance plan for the database.
 For information about maintenance plans and how to create them for database backups and log backups, see Use the Maintenance Plan Wizard.

 Test your backups!

-We recommend that you maintain an operations manual for each database.
+We recommend that you document your backup and restore procedures and keep a copy of the documentation in your run book.
+We also recommend that you maintain an operations manual for each database.
 This operations manual should document the location of the backups, backup device names (if any), and the amount of time that is required to restore the test backups.

 Monitor progress with xEvent

 Backup and restore operations can take a considerable amount of time due to the size of a database and the complexity of the operations involved.
 When issues arise with either operation, you can use the backup_restore_progress_trace extended event to monitor progress live.
 For more information about extended events, see extended events.